fattorib/ZeRO-transformer/tpu_pod_guide.md

 Other issues I ran into and my solutions:

 - I use [Weights and Biases](https://wandb.ai/) for all my model logging.
-Despite ensuring only one host interacts with the Weights and Biases run (by specifying ```jax.process_index() == 0```) we still require all hosts to be logged in or the other hosts will complain and the training will crash.
+Despite ensuring only one host interacts with the Weights and Biases run (by specifying ```jax.process_index() == 0```) we still require all hosts to be logged in or the other hosts will complain and the training will crash. *I suspect this is because Weights and Biases is still imported on all hosts.
+You could also just change your code to ensure ```import wandb``` is only called on the main host*

 - I use [webdataset](https://github.com/webdataset/webdataset) and a PyTorch dataloader for all my data.
 To ensure proper splitting when training on multiple hosts, I created a modified ```webdataset.split_by_worker``` method to split the shards by Jax process: